Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Introduction

 Whereas an eigendecomposition reveals a basis of orthogonal eigenvectors, a hollowization reveals a basis of orthogonal \emph{neutral vectors} -- vectors for which the quadratic form is 0.
 This is one of the reasons hollow matrices and hollowizations are useful in asymptotic eigenvalue determination and stabilization of linear systems.
-In \cite{tD20}, Damm and Fa\ss bender use hollowization to prove results for stabilization of linear systems by rotational forces or by noise, which themselves are seeing recent utility for stochastic partial differential equations and Hamiltonian systems. \cite{nN00,rB86,tK19} The authors prove that for any pair $L,M$ of real traceless matrices, there exists an orthogonal $V$ such that $V^{-1} L \, V$ is hollow and $V^{-1} M \, V$ is almost hollow.
-This form of hollowization along with related results is used to first provide a constructive proof of the theorem by Brickman in \cite{lB61} that the real joint numerical range of a pair of matrices is convex, then prove every real traceless matrix of even size is hollowizable by an operator that is both orthogonal and symplectic, then give a survey of results on unitary hollowization and simultaneous unitary hollowization, and finally prove theorems on the stabilization of linear systems.
+In \cite{tD20}, Damm and Fa\ss bender use hollowization to prove results on stabilization of linear systems by rotational forces or by noise, which themselves have seen recent utility for stochastic partial differential equations and Hamiltonian systems. \cite{nN00,rB86,tK19} The authors prove, for any pair $L,M$ of real traceless matrices, there exists an orthogonal~$R$ such that $R^\top L \, R$ is hollow and $R^\top M \, R$ is almost hollow.
+This form of hollowization along with related results is used first to provide a constructive proof of the theorem by Brickman in \cite{lB61} that the real joint numerical range of a pair of matrices is convex, then to prove every real traceless matrix of even size is hollowizable by an operator that is orthogonal and symplectic, then to develop a survey of results on unitary hollowization and simultaneous unitary hollowization, and finally to prove theorems on the stabilization of linear systems.

+Most notably in \cite{tD20}, Damm and Fa\ss bender pose their Conjecture 22 that for every pair $L,M$ of real traceless matrices, there exists an orthogonal $R$ such that $R^\top L \, R$ is hollow and $R M R^\top$ is almost hollow.\footnote{Notice the transformation applied to $M$ is the inverse of that applied to~$L$.} Our paper proves their conjecture, as well as a stronger equivalent for complex Hermitian matrices, in Corollary \ref{C:conject22}.